Meet The Violin

 Ah, perhaps the most frequently asked question of a fiddler.
 Bottom line: The only difference is what you play on it and how your play it.
-Typically, we would use the term “violin” for classical, gypsy and rock music and it could be said that all other styles are played on a “fiddle.”
-The violin and fiddler are the same instrument.
+Typically, we would use the term “violin” for classical, gypsy, and rock music and it could be said that all other styles are played on a “fiddle.”
+The violin and fiddle are the same instrument.
 What music will you play on yours?

 Why should I learn violin?